The HCI Education page is a collection of resources for students and educators interested in Human-Computer Interaction.

 Booksite to accompany Dix, Finlay, Abowd, and Beale book

-"Human Computer Interaction" (second edition)
+"Human Computer Interaction" (third edition)

 - Incorporating HCI into the Undergraduate CS Curriculum